Vijay8143/webdev/README.md

 ## 🚀 How to Run

-download the repo and extract it and
+download the repo and extract it and,
 Open `index.html` or any project file directly in your browser...